 Introduction to Local Control and Accountability

-Each year, the District must engage a wide range of stakeholders to review student needs and to gather input about how to meet those needs.
 For more information about the Local Control Accountability Plan and the process for stakeholder engagement, please click on Stakeholder Engagement.

 Thank you for your commitment to the students of Albany Unified School District!